• Skip to primary navigation

 • Preheat oven to 450F (235C) and line several cookie sheets with parchment paper³.
 Set aside.

 • In a large bowl or in the bowl of a stand mixer, combine sugar and shortening and beat together until well-combined.
-Add egg and vanilla extract and stir until mixture is pale yellow and well-combined.
-Stir in buttermilk and then set aside.

 • In a separate, medium-sized bowl, whisk together flour, cocoa powder, baking soda, baking powder, and salt.
 Prepare your boiling water.

-• Alternate adding the dry ingredients and hot water to the wet ingredients, starting and ending with the dry ingredients and stirring until combined after each addition.
+• Alternate adding the dry ingredients and hot/boiling water to the wet ingredients, starting and ending with the dry ingredients and stirring until combined after each addition.
 I usually add the flour in 3 parts and the water in 2.

 • Stir until well-combined and mixture is smooth.
 Be sure to use a spatula to scrape the sides and bottom of the bowl to ensure ingredients are thoroughly combined.
 The mixture should be thin like a cake batter rather than thick like a cookie dough.